matthieugomez/topdecompose/README.md

 ## Example: Forbes 400

 The `example/` folder contains a worked example applying the decomposition to the Forbes 400, the list of the 400 wealthiest Americans published annually by Forbes (2011–2022).
-See [`example/example.do`](example/example.do) for the full code.

 ## Installation